Love Design: Book Adaptation

 On 31 August 2025, it was announced that the series’ script had been adapted into a book of the same title by THEK34, available in both Thai and English.

 Release

 The production announced a Channel 3 broadcast slot (Thursday evenings, 22:30 local time) and an uncut streaming version on WeTV to be available concurrently.
 The official premiere date was given as 2 October 2025 in studio posts and media announcements.
 Episode scheduling and subsequent episode guides were published through the series’ social accounts and TV listings.
+On 26 December, the series’ official X account announced that Love Design would be available for streaming on Netflix.